 If you are going all the way over to spend 2 weeks in Cuba, please do your research on when not to go.
 I have a dear friend who decided to go in September of 2017, which is when Hurricane Irma hit the Caribbean.
 Besides this type of weather spoiling your holiday, it is also obviously very dangerous, so it’s best to not go between July and October.

 The further south you go, the hotter the weather.
 However, the ‘main’ cities that we (and most people) wanted to visit as first timers meant that we were staying only in the more northern half of the island.
 We went at the end of April to mid May and we definitely saw the change of season towards the end of our trip.
 So, I would say the perfect time to go is probably March.
+I always always use Skyscanner to get a feel for the best flights.

 Don’t forget that the ‘hottest months’ do not always equal the best months to go, as this sometimes indicates the ideal time for thunderstorms and definitely humidity.
 Climates to Travel is a great weather reference to check out if you are really worried about the weather.